I was performing some final minor fixes on

 After a few attempts at parsing out slashes and various .trim commands I broke out the command in the PowerShell debugger (which I will detail in another post) and I was thinking of converting everything to numeric representations to double check their character values, but there was no need, the console had done the work for me:

-The Find-DbaOrphanedFile (now with an additonal ltrim and rtrim in SQL instead) command now works!
+Find-DbaOrphanedFile (now with an additional ltrim and rtrim in SQL instead) command now works!

 As a little aside, why even test SQL 2000?

 One of the first things dbatools strove to do was migrate effectively between different versions of SQL Server, and we want to support SQL 2000 up to the most recent SQL version if possible, we do this because we want to offer the cool tools as far back as possible, we know that many people will be using old versions for many years to come.